-Colchicine loading dose 1mg after randomisation followed by 500 micrograms 12 hours later, then maintenance dose 500 micrograms twice daily for a further 9 days or until hospital discharge (whichever is sooner).
+Colchicine loading dose 1mg after randomisation followed by 500 micrograms 12 hours later, then maintenance dose 500 micrograms twice daily for a further 9 days or until hospital discharge.

 In the RECOVERY Trial we are testing colchicine, an anti-inflammatory drug that may be beneficial in COVID-19.